runwhen-contrib/runwhen-local/docs/Getting_Started-Running_Locally.md

   kubernetes_distribution_binary: kubectl

   # Secret names are used when integrating the RunWhen Platform
-  # with your enviornment.
+  # with your environment.
 RunWhen has no access to this data,
   # as the secret name and content comes from your own configuration.
   kubeconfig_secret_name: kubeconfig
 EOF